wso2/docs-is/en/docs/guides/user-mgt/manage-user-overview.md

 # Manage User Operations

-This section carries the instruction to perform the following actions on a user in WSO2 Identity Server.
+his section provides instructions on how to perform the following actions on a user in WSO2 Identity Server.

 - [Add Users](../../user-mgt/add-users-overview)